These things aren’t covered much on the media, but they are definitely a necessity and should no go overlooked for any van life traveler.

 So, keeping an open and curious mind vs a judgmental one will allow us to understand and see others better.

-There is nothing worse than feeling disrespected or unwelcome, let’s show the same respect to others, equality for the win!
+There is nothing worse than feeling disrespected or unwelcome.
+Let’s show the same respect to others, equality for the win!

-3. BEING A VAN LIFE TRAVELER DOESN’T HAVE TO BE FULL TIME
+3. BEING A VAN LIFE TRAVELER DOESN’T HAVE TO BE FULL-TIME

-Being a full-time van life traveler comes with it’s own set of positives and negatives.
+Being a full-time van life traveler comes with its own set of positives and negatives.
 Slowly transitioning or trying it out can really help us grasp the idea of van life before fully committing as well.

-Another great idea could be to think of it like a camper or an RV, some people only take those camping every once in a while, think of yourself as having the same freedom.
+Another great idea could be to think of it like a camper or an RV, Some people only take those camping every once in a while; think of yourself as having the same freedom.

 5. HAVE A BASIC UNDERSTANDING OF YOUR BIOLOGICAL NEEDS